Dark photon vortex formation and dynamics: Vortex formation in magnetic dark photon production

 where $f$ is the axion decay constant.
 In the background of a time dependent axion field $\dot{a}/f \neq 0$, the dark photon dispersion relation is

 Thus, modes with wavenumbers in the range $k\in [k_-,k_+]$ where

 can grow exponentially in time, with the fastest growing mode having wavenumber $k_p=(k_++k_-)/2$.
 This instability can efficiently transfer energy from the axion field $a$ to the dark photon electric and magnetic fields if $\dot{a}/2f \geq m_{A'}, H$.
 The exact fraction of energy in the electric and magnetic field at any time depends on the relative size of the parameter $\dot{a}/2f$, $m_{A'}$ and $H$, and the shape of the axion potential.
 Nevertheless, at the time when the tachyonic instability stops and the $A'$ density is at its peak, $\omega \sim k \geq m_{A'}$ and a significant portion of the energy is stored in the magnetic field.
+A large dark magnetic field (in particular, $\vect{E}'\cdot \vect{B}'$) can backreact on the rolling axion field.
+The leading effect of this is to slow down the rolling axion (decreasing $\dot{a}$), which stops dark photon production.
+Throughout the paper, we restrict to regions of the parameter space where the backreaction of the gauge field on the rolling axion field is small.

 As suggested in section~\ref{sec:Abrikosov}, vortex formation can occur if the magnetic field generated by the tachyonic instability grows sufficiently large.
 We use numerical simulations to explore the formation and subsequent dynamics of the vortices.
 Since this is our primary interest, we will ignore the cosmological evolution and backreaction of the axion field, and numerically evolve the Abelian-Higgs equations in the Lorenz gauge ($\partial_\mu A'^{\mu}=0$) with a source term due to a homogeneous rolling axion background.
 The vortex formation dynamics is independent of the reshifting of the gauge fields, while the subsequent evolution of the strings post-vortex formation will depend on cosmic expansion.
 Given the large amount of energy that needs to be dissipated to reach close to a scaling solution for moderate $\lambda/g_D^2$, it is likely very challenging to track the full dynamics in an expanding universe based on what has been achieved in the literature for similar and slightly simpler systems~\cite{Buschmann:2021sdq}.
 See section~\ref{sec:num} for details on the evolution equations and numerical methods.